What is multiple sclerosis (MS). Image showing neuro pathways that can be damaged as the result of MS.

 Environmental

-You can find out more in our Choices booklet, Vitamin D.
+You can find out more about Vitamin D in our dedicated information booklet.

 How is MS diagnosed?